Book Direct with Us for Best Prices!

 Beanacre Barn – your perfect base for Autumn Festivals in Wells

-The Beanacre Barn is only 5 miles from Wells so it is the perfect base from which to explore the wonderful Somerset towns and countryside.
+The Beanacre Barn is only 5 miles from Wells so it is the perfect base from which to explore the wonderful city of Wells, other fascinating Somerset towns and beautiful countryside.
+It is ideally located for your visits to these great Festivals in Wells!

 A visit to Wells during your holiday in the Beanacre Barn should be at the top of your list!